voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 of both.

 Python plugins are built using the `fiftyone` package, pip packages, and your own Python.
-They can consist of Panels and Operators.
+They can consist of panels and operators.

 JS plugins are built using the `@fiftyone` TypeScript packages, npm packages, and your own TypeScript.
-They can consist of Panels, Operators, and Components.
+They can consist of panels, operators, and custom components.

 .. _plugins-design-panels: